Charlie Blackmon Preview, Player Props: Rockies vs. Cubs

 Charlie Blackmon At The Plate

-- In 8.9% of his games this year, he has gone deep, and 2% of his trips to the plate.
+- In 8.8% of his games this year, he has hit a long ball, and 2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.